danielpalmares/happy/README.md

 # Run the application in development mode
 $ npm run start

-# The server will start at live server
+# The server will start!
 ```

 ## Technologies